kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 8. Both subnets need to be /24 in size.

+9. Assign the Public and Private Subnets to their corresponding Routing table

 ## 2. Infrastructure Diagrams

 This is required to draw a web app architechture diagrams for AWS.